glutanimate/image-occlusion-enhanced/README.md

 ## Overview

-This repository hosts a custom version of the [image occlusion 2](https://github.com/tmbb/image-occlusion-2) add-on for Anki with a number of improvements and additions.
+This repository hosts a custom version of the [Image Occlusion 2.0](https://github.com/tmbb/image-occlusion-2) add-on for Anki with a number of improvements and additions.

 Please note that this is a highly customized release and as such might contain modifications that are adapted to my note types and usage.
 The code in this repo is also much more experimental than my [other fork of image occlusion](https://github.com/Glutanimate/image-occlusion-2).
 You might want to check that one out instead if you're only looking for some smaller fixes and tweaks to I/O.